jw-source/SereneAI/README.md

 ### AI & Data:
 - **Custom LLM**: Built using Groq and OpenAI for processing user input and generating responses.
 - **Hume AI**: For advanced emotional sentiment analysis.
-- **ChromaDB**: For storing conversation history and sentiment data.
+- **ChromaDB**: For storing conversation history, creating a knowledge base, and holding sentiment data.

 ## Setup and Installation